 Untamed Spirit of the West

 In Wyoming, the mountains are more distant but the extra space gives an incredible feeling of freedom.
 The dirt is just amazing and offers incredible off-road experiences.
 The gracious pronghorns will race with your vehicles and jump over the fences as you approach, while bald eagles fly over your head.
 Cowboys are still active and living in the vast plains as their ancestors did one century ago and the old barns are plentiful.
 While in town, it’s hard to resist the urge to buy a Stetson and a pair of boots.
 Camping in Wyoming is pretty simple, and you will find yourself in the tracks of the pioneers with their carriages.
 Seeing that cattle and yearlings are in open range, the illusion is perfect.
 It’s best to set camp early to enjoy some of the best sunsets on the trip while sipping a cold drink.
-Who said that camping had to be hard?
+Who said that

 After peaceful Wyoming, the forest of Montana will be a bit more challenging.
 There’s less maintenance on the trails, and you’ll have to avoid thousand of potholes.
 Our tough pick-up trucks didn’t mind the bumps, but it was a bit difficult on our backs!
 Outside of some fallen logs that we had to cut with the chainsaw a couple of times, we had some fun off-road experiences.
 Some road closures forced us to follow technical trails with big boulders, narrow paths between trees, and big ruts in steep downhill.
 In these conditions, where the vehicles can lean more than 20 degrees on their side, the rock crawling feature of the Ford Ranger FX4 came handy.
 Hopefully, Montana can be also a sweet destination when, out of the forest, you pick cherries or stand-up paddle in a lake.